NRinc/Visualization-data/README.md

 # Visualization-data
-a few way to visualization data
+a few way to visualization data on python by using matplotlib and pygal